 About Multi-Capability Skills (MCS)

 To create a skill that supports native smart home and custom utterances, add multiple models to your skill by using the Alexa Skills Kit developer console, Alexa Skills Kit Command Line Interface (ASK CLI), or the Skill Management API (SMAPI).
 If you already have a live skill, you can update it with additional models.
-For an overview of skill models, see Understand the Different Skill Models.
+For an overview of skill models, see About Voice Interaction Models.

 A set of JSON schemas describes the set of functionality for a skill.
 When you create and manage skills with the developer console, these schemas aren't visible.
 However, when you use the ASK CLI or SMAPI to manage skills, you modify these schemas directly.